axonops/ansible-cassandra-lab/README.md

 # You may need additional placement groups for dc3 or more racks

 # 3. Apply infrastructure changes
-make apply

-# 4. Save updated inventory
-make inventory-save
+make tf-apply

-# 5. Deploy Cassandra to all nodes (including new ones)
+# 4. Deploy Cassandra to all nodes (including new ones)
 cd ../ansible
 make cassandra ENVIRONMENT=lab